ioedeveloper/wikipedia-crawl/README.md

 # wikipedia-crawl
-A side project in python to crawl wikipedia
+A web crawler that crawls through links of a wikipedia page.
+Implemented with Python.